5 transportation Procurement & Benchmarking Trends to Keep Costs Down

 3. Hiring Data Scientists or Third-Parties to Analyze Data

-Even with the latest and greatest technology, data is only as powerful as how it’s interpreted, and analyzing and extracting actionable insights from large datasets requires strong analytical skills combined with a full understanding of supply chain logistics and the market.
-The role of the “Data Scientist” is emerging inside logistics operations and at 3PL companies to interpret information and develop insightful action plans for shippers to drive continuous improvement.
+Even with the latest and greatest technology, data’s value depends on how effectively it’s interpreted, and analyzing and extracting actionable insights from large datasets requires strong analytical skills combined with a complete understanding of supply chain logistics and the market.
+The “Data Scientist” role is emerging inside logistics operations and at 3PL companies to interpret information and develop insightful action plans for shippers to drive continuous improvement.
 One area where 3PL companies have an advantage is gleaning how shippers are doing compared to others in the market.
-Because 3PLs have data from many shippers across a large number of lanes, they can provide a broader perspective and direct performance comparison.
+Because 3PLs have data from many shippers across many lanes, they can provide a broader perspective and direct performance comparison.

 4. Looking at Benchmarking as a Continuous Business Process

-In 2018, most shippers had contracted rates with carriers, but those rates became stale relative to where the market ended up.
-So rather than analyzing the market just once a year, shippers are looking at benchmarking as a continuous business process in 2019.
-External variables, like natural disasters, strikes and governance, are always a risk that can cause rates to rise.
-Just as changes in your facilities, customer base or geography, can cause your transportation needs to change.
-With so many variables at play that are typically out of your control, approaching benchmarking as a continuous process will ensure that you have the most up-to-date understanding of the market and your performance, and help you uncover continuous improvement opportunities to reduce costs and improve service.
-Additionally, keeping a pulse on rates and service performance in a particular region or lane, or if a carrier’s tender acceptance rate is going down, may influence you to do more targeted bids in certain regions to address issues in a more timely manner.
+In the past, most shippers had contracted rates with carriers, but those rates became stale relative to where the market ended up.
+So rather than analyzing the market just once a year, shippers are looking at benchmarking as a continuous business process.
+External variables, like natural disasters, strikes, and governance, are always risks that can cause rates to rise.
+Just as changes in your facilities, customer base, or geography can cause your transportation needs to change.
+With so many variables that are typically out of your control, approaching benchmarking as a continuous process will ensure you have the most up-to-date understanding of the market and your performance and help you uncover new improvement opportunities to reduce costs and improve service.
+Additionally, keeping a pulse on rates and service performance in a particular region or lane, or if a carrier’s tender acceptance rate is going down, may influence you to make more targeted bids in specific regions and address issues more promptly.

 5. Evening the Playing Field Between Shippers and Carriers

-While the market is stabilizing and capacity is opening up, we’re moving away from a “feast or famine” mentality where shippers are either thriving or failing, to an informed, balanced and strategic mindset that prioritizes long-term shipper-carrier relationships.
-With each party coming to the table with comprehensive datasets now, shippers and carriers can openly demonstrate their costs, and how they’re losing or making money and why.
+While the market is stabilizing and capacity is opening up, we’re moving away from a “feast or famine” mentality where shippers either thrive or fail to an informed, balanced, and strategic mindset prioritizing long-term shipper-carrier relationships.
+With each party coming to the table with comprehensive datasets, shippers and carriers can openly demonstrate their costs, how they’re losing or making money, and why.
 These candid conversations are the basis for long-term, mutually beneficial relationships focused on partnerships, not just transactions.
 Historically, shippers held all the cards with access to carrier scorecards.
-Now, carriers have their own optimization solutions that allow them to go to the negotiation table with more insights and information.
-The idea is not for each party to hold benchmark metrics over each other’s heads, but rather to take a realistic approach to what each needs to be successful.
-In the chemical industry for example, safety is of the utmost concern.
-So, creating a mutually beneficial, long-term shipper-carrier partnership, can mean that a shipper who contracts a higher rate should expect superior safety, impeccable delivery, responsiveness and service.
+Now, carriers have unique optimization solutions that allow them to go to the negotiation table with more insights and information.
+The idea is not for each party to hold benchmark metrics over each other’s heads but rather to take a realistic approach to what each needs to be successful.
+For example, safety is of the utmost concern in the chemical industry.
+So, creating a mutually beneficial, long-term shipper-carrier partnership can mean that a shipper who contracts a higher rate should expect superior safety, impeccable delivery, responsiveness, and service.

-The name of the game in 2019 is “collaboration,” no matter how you slice and dice it.
+The name of the game in today’s chemical transportation marketplace is “collaboration,” no matter how you slice and dice it.
 Taking an integrated approach?
 You need collaboration from all departments.
 Embracing digital transformation?
 You need collaboration from all knowledge sources.
 Hiring data scientists?
 You need collaboration from analytical and industry experts.
 Continuously benchmarking and fine-tuning your operations?
 You need to collaborate with carriers.
 Evening the playing field between shippers and carriers?
 You get the picture.

 Not every company, however, is ready to embrace collaboration.
-It takes a strong foundation, and the right mix of people, processes and technology to collaborate effectively.
-If you haven’t achieved the right mix yet, make that your 2019 priority.
+Collaborating effectively takes a strong foundation and the right mix of people, processes, and technology.
+If you haven’t achieved the right combination yet, make that your priority.
 If you have the structure, take action sooner than later.

 Are you interested in learning about our Freight Procurement – Transportation Bids and Benchmark services?
 Contact CLX Logistics today.